tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 # PQC Categories

 The post-quantum cryptographic schemes standardized by NIST, along with the ongoing Round 4 candidates, can be categorized into three main groups: lattice-based, hash-based, and code-based.
 Other approaches, such as isogeny-based, multivariate-based, and MPC-in-the-Head-based cryptography, are also being explored in research and standardization efforts.
+NIST has been calling for additional digital signature proposals to be considered in the PQC standardization process which has completed two rounds in October, 2024 {{AddSig}}.

 ## Lattice-Based Public-Key Cryptography {#lattice-based}